dlang-community/Pegged/pegged/docs/Grammar Examples.md

 To Be Added:
 ------------

-* A more complete XML grammar (the standard grammar is an 80-rules medium-size grammar)

-* Also, a DTD grammar.
+* The XML grammar (xml2.d) also contains a DTD grammar.
 The goal would be to get the following chain : DTD -> XML validator -> Validated XML.
 I think **Pegged** can be used to create a compile-time static validator: using the type system to accept only documents following the given DTD.

-* The Javascript grammar, probably (I'm not so sure about
+* The Javascript grammar, probably (I'm not so sure about this one).

 * `printf`/`writef` format grammar: a nice example of a small DSL.